Morihiro Saito: Legacy

 In the beginning of the 1970s, aikido students from outside Japan began traveling to Iwama to train under Saito.
 Later they would return to their native countries to teach what they had learned.
 There were also a small number of Japanese students of Saito who travelled abroad to teach Aikido, such as Takayasu-shihan.

 The kind of aikido that Saito's students do is often referred to as Iwama aikido or Iwama style.
 In Europe, Saito, along with many of his students, formed a dan-ranking network of dojos called Iwama Ryu, with ranks received directly from Saito rather than or in addition to those from the Aikikai although Saito never left that organization.
 Saito also awarded teaching certifications for Aiki-weapons (bokken and jo) internationally.
 Receipt of the full set of five weapons certifications is considered the menkyo-kaiden.

 Saito Sensei also inspired many around the world to establish dojo that focus on Iwama Style Aikido.
 Some dojo, like Aikido in Fredericksburg, have full-time uchideshi programs based on what Saito Sensei developed at the Iwama Dojo.
 Uchideshi can do short-term intensive studies (short stay) or long-term apprenticeships for a year or more to fully immerse in the training.

 Saito family line

 After Saito's death, his son Hitohiro formed the independent Shinshin Aikishuren Kai (神信合気修練会).
-Some of the Iwama Ryu network dojos joined Hitohiro while others including some of Saito's longest students chose to remain affiliated with the Aikikai.
+Some of the Iwama Ryu network dojos joined Hitohiro while others including some of Saito's long-term students chose to remain affiliated with the Aikikai.

 Hitohiro had already been the main instructor at Iwama dojo.
 Like the Aikikai Doshu, he does not claim a dan rank.